simonefagini/Fluo-for-Rhino/aliases/README.md

 # Rhino Aliases

-A custom collection of Rhino aliases aimed at improving the workflow and modelling efficiency.
+A custom collection of Rhino aliases aimed at improving workflow and modeling efficiency.

 ## Alias Files